-Justinian Anilds a Golden Age Bets the Plague
+Justinian Auilds a Golden Age and Hague

 Mona: We're going to start our first snapshot of medieval history with a young boy named Flavius Petrus Sabbatius.
 Flavius was a poor peasant boy.
 His native language was Latin, and he was born in the Eastern Roman Empire just six years after the fall of the Western Roman Empire.